josefadamcik/SofleKeyboard/docs/build_guide.md

 [^1]: Serial is the default behaviour.
 If serial is used, you don't need TRRS cable (4 contacts, used for headphones with a microphone) but just TRS (stereo audio jack).
 [^2]: This can be changed, look for [setting handednesss][qmkhandedness] in QMK documentation.
 [^3]: There was a design issue where the cutout for the encoder is big enough only for the base of the encoder but not for its legs.
 That is perfectly ok when you build the board with MX switches since the plate sits above the legs.
 But for low profile Kailh Choc switches there's no longer any gap between plates.
-If you have unfixed plate (the problem was fixed in v1.1.) and wish to use an encoder, you'll need to file off a bit of PCB material to get the legs of encdor through (see the guide above).
+If you have unfixed plate (the problem was fixed in v1.1.) and wish to use an encoder, you'll need to file off a bit of PCB material to get the legs of encoder through (see the guide above).

 [layoutarticle]: <https://josef-adamcik.cz/electronics/in-search-of-the-best-custom-keyboard-layout.html> "In search of the best custom keyboard layout"
 [introductionarticle]: <https://josef-adamcik.cz/electronics/let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.html> "Let me introduce you SofleKeyboard - a split keyboard based on Lily58 and Crkbd"